-"The Cassatt bank."
-In the Greenwish company Mr. Pat-ton said he had 1,000 shares.
-He said he was obliged by note to the amount of \$20,000 for the purchase of the land.
-The money was guaranteed by Mr. Huff's bank at Greensburg.
-Witness said he got the money back through the sale of bonds.
-How it is Being Worked Among Un-Police officers are now making efforts to locate and arrest a man who represents himself to be the agent of a company selling so-called "self-heating irons."
-The fellow has been successour people," witness said bankers and brokers and others who might be in-torested in the development of the torested in the development of the land.
-Mr. Patton said he was abligated to the amount of \$15,900 in the organi-zation of this company.
-Thomas Coeh-According to the information received this morning at police headquarters, the "agent" has been going about town ran going on his note.
-He acquired 500 shares in the company but paid no the "agent" has been going about town exhibiting "a self-heating iron" which "works to perfection."
+How it is Being Worked Among Unsuspecting Women in Salt Lake.

+Police officers are now making efforts to locate and arrest a man who represents himself to be the agent of a company selling so-called "self-heating irons."
+The fellow has been successful in swindling several women of this city, and one of them, Mrs. Frank Balley, 165 north First West street, has sent a communication to Chief of Po-lice Sheets, asking the latter to take some measures to place the "agent" where he will be unable to impose upon people.
+According to the information received this morning at police headquarters, the "agent" has been going about town the "agent" has been going about town exhibiting "a self-heating iron" which "works to perfection."
 He had a wagon load of other irons and sold them for \$2.95 and \$3.95 each.
-In ex-plaining the operation of the iron he used the sample and was very careful not to sell that.
-He managed to dis-pose of a dozen or so in Mrs. Bailey's neighborhood and then disappeared.
+In ex-plaining the "operation" of the from he used the sample and was very careful not to sell that.
+He managed to dis-mere of a descent or so in Mrs. Ballac's pose of a dozen or so in Mrs. Balley's neighborhood and then disappeared.
 When the purchasers tried to use the irons, they found them to be useless and fakes pure and simple.
-Mrs. Bailey is not the only one who has made com-Interest on the note.
-The examination of Mr. Patton de-veloped the fact that he held stock in a dozen coal companies.
-6,140 shares of which with a par value of \$307,000, he had acquired without payment.
-In addition he owned 700 shares which had been paid for.
+Mrs. Balley is not the only one who has made com-plaint.
+There are others who pur-chased irons which have not been delivered, and these enraged women are anxiously awaiting the appearance of the agent and propose to give him a reception which he will not soon forget